Skip to content

 The construction and operation of the Snowy Mountains Hydro-electric Scheme previously diverted 99 percent of the Snowy River’s mean annual natural flow at Jindabyne.
 The loss of flow changed the structure and function of the river, reduced the opening of the Snowy River entrance to Bass Strait and resulted in a decline in environmental values.

-The water year in the Snowy system runs from 1 May to 30 April, and the daily flow regime is planned in advance by the Snowy Advisory Committee.
+The water year in the Snowy system runs from 1 May to 30 April, and the Snowy Advisory Committee plans the daily flow regime.
 Water for the environment is delivered daily to the Snowy River below Jindabyne Dam.
 The annual allocation of water for the environment varies based on water availability, rainfall and inflows.
-Environmental releases aim to deliver an average of 212,000 ML per year, the equivalent to 21 percent of the average annual natural flows before the construction of the Jindabyne Dam.
+Environmental releases aim to deliver an average of 212,000 ML per year, the equivalent of 21 percent of the average annual natural flows before the construction of the Jindabyne Dam.

 System map